-Students wishing to take the IBDP Information Technology in a Global Society (ITGS) will need five GCSE $A^ - C$ (9 - 4) grades (or equivalent) to enter Post-16; and a B grade in GCSE ICT (or equivalent) for SL, or an A grade in GCSE ICT (or equivalent) for HL.
+Students wishing to take the IBDP Digital Society will need five GCSE $A^ - C(9 - 4)$ grades (or equivalent) to enter Post-16; and a B grade in GCSE ICT (or equivalent) for SL, or an A grade in GCSE ICT (or equivalent) for HL.

 Technology is constantly changing and many students at university level are preparing for jobs that do not even exist yet.

-ITGS provides students with an in-depth understanding of the trends of Information Technology giving them an advantage as they prepare for their futures.
+DS provides students with an in-depth understanding of the trends of Information Technology giving them an advantage as they prepare for their futures.